ioterw/tracevm/README.md

     "logger": {
         // _short postfix generally counts only cryptographic formulas (sha256, keccak etc.)
-        // as significant, other formulas are folded "final_slots_short": true,
+        // as significant, other formulas are folded "opcodes_short": [],
+        // outputs each occurence of TracEVM opcode
+        // (probably it is a good idea to try ["e0", "e1"], which are sload and sstore) "opcodes": [],
+        "final_slots_short": true,
         // outputs final slots which are set at the end of transaction "final_slots": true,